ElazarK/content-docs/scripts/CBSensors.md

-The list of Carbon Black sensors.
+Returns lists of the Carbon Black sensors.

 ## Script Data
 ---